-Get to know the employers in your area of interest.
+Get to know employers in your area of interest.

 Many schools have partnerships with local employers.
-In some instances, the company sends guest speakers into the classroom or invites students to tour their plant or office.
+Sometimes, employers send guest speakers into the classroom or invite students to tour their facilities.
 Occasionally staff from the employer offer to be mentors.
-These often result in job opportunities or a chance to job shadow.
+Take advantage of these opportunities to network.